 D’Amelio was responding to a question from Morgan Stanley analyst David Risinger about today’s Bloomberg News article on the delay.
 D’Amelio said any transaction would be completed between July 2012 and July 2013, consistent with the timeline previously disclosed by the company.

-Pfizer shares declined 17 cents, or less than 1 percent, to $18.16 at 10:41 a.m. in New York Stock Exchange composite trading.
-The shares have climbed 7.3 percent in the past 12 months.
+Pfizer shares increased 8 cents to $18.41 at 4 p.m. in New York Stock Exchange composite trading.
+The shares have climbed 7.8 percent in the past 12 months.

-Mead Johnson Nutrition Co., a competitor of Pfizer’s in baby formula, was spun off by former parent Bristol-Myers Squibb Co. in 2009.
+Mead Johnson Nutrition Co.
+(MJN:US), a competitor of Pfizer’s in baby formula, was spun off by former parent Bristol-Myers Squibb Co. in 2009.
 The stock has almost tripled since its trading debut, giving the Glenview, Illinois-based company a market value of about $14.8 billion.

 The Pfizer sale could be the largest of a vitamin or nutrition company in more than a decade, according to data compiled by Bloomberg.
 The biggest deal in that sector was Carlyle Group’s $3.8 billion acquisition of vitamin maker NBTY Inc. last year, the data show.